pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/secrets.md

 Pulumi tracks the transitive use of secrets, so that your secret won’t end up accidentally leaking into the state file.
 Tracking includes automatically marking data generated from secret inputs as secret themselves, as well as fully encrypting any resource properties that include secrets in them.

-## How Secrets Relate to Outputs
+## How secrets relate to outputs

-Secrets have the same type, `Output<T>`, as do unencrypted resource outputs.
+Secrets have the same type, `Output<T>`, as unencrypted resource outputs.
 The difference is that they are marked internally as needing encryption before persisting in the state file.
 When you combine an existing output that is marked as a secret using `apply`  or `Output.all`, the resulting output is also marked as a secret.

-An `apply`’s callback is given the plaintext value of the underlying secret.
+An `apply`’s callback is given the plain-text value of the underlying secret.
 Although Pulumi ensures that the value returned from an `apply` on a secret is also marked as secret, Pulumi cannot guarantee that the `apply` callback itself will not expose the secret value —for instance, by explicitly printing the value to the console or saving it to a file.

 {{% notes "warning" %}}
-Be careful that you do not pass this plaintext value to code that might expose it.
+Be careful that you do not pass this plain-text value to code that might expose it.
 {{% /notes %}}

-## Explicitly Marking Resource Outputs as Secrets
+## Explicitly marking resource outputs as secrets

 It is possible to mark resource outputs as containing secrets.
 In this case, Pulumi will automatically treat those outputs as secrets and encrypt them in the state file and anywhere they flow to.
 To do so, use the [`additional secret outputs`](/docs/concepts/resources#additionalsecretoutputs) option.

-## Encrypted Secrets in Configuration Data {#secrets}
+## Encrypted secrets in configuration data {#secrets}

 Some configuration data is sensitive, such as database passwords or service tokens.
-For such cases, passing the `--secret` flag to the `config set` command encrypts the data and stores the resulting ciphertext instead of plaintext.
+For such cases, passing the `--secret` flag to the `config set` command encrypts the data and stores the resulting ciphertext instead of plain text.

 {{% notes "info" %}}
-By default, the Pulumi CLI uses a per-stack encryption key managed by the Pulumi Cloud, and a per-value salt, to encrypt values.
+By default, the Pulumi CLI uses a per-stack encryption key managed by Pulumi Cloud, and a per-value salt, to encrypt values.
 To use an alternative encryption provider, refer to [Configuring Secrets Encryption](#configuring-secrets-encryption).
 {{% /notes %}}

-For example, this command sets a configuration variable named `dbPassword` to the plaintext value `S3cr37`:
+For example, this command sets a configuration variable named `dbPassword` to the plain-text value `S3cr37`:

 ```bash
 $ pulumi config set --secret dbPassword S3cr37
 ```

-If we list the configuration for our stack, the plaintext value for `dbPassword` will not be printed:
+If we list the configuration for our stack, the plain-text value for `dbPassword` will not be printed:

 ```bash
 $ pulumi config